mtms39/freecodecamp/js_algo_datastrc/pyramid_generator/notes.md

  * Variable naming follows specific rules: names can include letters, numbers, dollar signs, and underscores, but cannot contain spaces and must not begin with a number.
  * Mutation is characteristic of non primitives data types, such as an array.
 It means it is mutable, can be changed, when otherwise, primitive data types can only be reassigned
  * A method is a funciton that is associated with certian variables and values
- * functions should not return a hard-coded value, i.e., strings that only exists inside the function
  * for functions:
   for (const value of iterable) {}
   for ("iterator"; "condition"; "iteration") {}